AngShengJun/dsicapstone/p02_probstat_data/readme.md

   Information must be documented by at least one high-quality source to be recorded in the GTD.

 - <u>Automated classification implemented in 2012.</u> The dramatic increase in the total number of worldwide terrorist attacks over 2011 likely reflects a **combined effect** of recent patterns of terrorism and automated data collection approaches.
 The exponential increase of available source materials has allowed for the collection of more comprehensive data on terrorism than any previous effort.

+- Additional information of terrorism incident definition is recorded in Annex A.

 ---